For those new to this website:

 For my family, I choose undecorated cast iron, clear glass, and stainless steel for cooking.
 To see products I recommend that are the same as or similar to items I use for my family, click here.

-Thank you for taking the time to read this post and also for taking a moment to share it with others!
+Thank you for taking the time to read this article and also for taking a moment to share it with others!